When you sell clothes online one of the most important things to remember is to take clothing measurements and add them to your listings.

 These are the most common measurements you should provide, and how to take them accurately.

-To take the chest measurement of a shirt measure across the item from one armpit to the other, directly under the sleeves.
-You then double that number to get the total chest measurement.
+To take the chest measurement of a shirt you can measure across the item from one armpit to the other, directly under the sleeves.
+Specify in your listing that this measurement is taken flat across.
+Or, you can double that number to get the total chest circumference measurement.

 This measurement is taken from the back of the shirt, starting at the center of the neck and going down the sleeve to the cuff.